Stats from the ASL/KSL era

 RaceTotal gamesOverall winrate

-(While this was a fun exercise, I should really emphasize that it means very little.
-The Protoss winrate advantage of 50.67 vs 50.33 over Terran amounts to an advantage of no more than four games, which makes it statistically insignificant by any reasonable standards.
-There is really only one thing that these numbers show very clearly, and that is that Starcraft is a remarkably balanced game - at least when played on carefully designed maps)
+So Terran does do noticeably worse without Flash, but still better than Zerg without Soulkey.
+So while there's still a tiny bit of fuel for the "Protoss is OP" argument, there isn't much left for the "Terran has it hardest" argument - at least not in this dataset.
+(While this was all a fun exercise, I should really emphasize that it means very little.
+The Protoss winrate advantage of 50.6 vs 49.76 over Terran amounts to an advantage of no more than six games, which makes it statistically insignificant by any reasonable standards.
+There is really only one thing that these numbers show very clearly, and that is that Starcraft is an eerily well balanced game - at least when played on carefully designed maps) Now let's look at the winrates for the individual non-mirror matchups.
+The numbers confirm the well-known pattern of T > Z > P > T but suggest that Zerg's advantage over Protoss is slightly smaller than Terran's advantage over Zerg and Protoss' advantage over Terran:

 TvP overall winrate TvZ overall winrate PvZ overall winrate